Blazing-Blast/Cardgame/Spirit.md

 Each turn follows the following structure:

-1. Draw a card.
-(Max 5)
+1. Advance your phase.
-2. Play, activate, and maneuver cards who's requirements are met.
+2. Draw one card.
+(Up to $5$)
-3. Play an `Advance Phase` card.
+3. Play, activate, and maneuver cards who's requirements are met.
 4. Discard and draw a card.

 Each step is optional.